“Bakersfield must be destroyed!”

 Jack: (talking to himself) “When he was a prick, Reno Hightower was the greatest quarterback in the history of south Kern county.”

 The Best of Times was one of those forgotten films that didn’t draw much attention when it debuted, but has grown an admiring following among some critics and fans.
-And though Spottiswoode directed the piece (and was more than adequate, at that), in my mind it’s one more associated with the future director/writer/producer Ron Shelton because of its distinctive gift at creating a meaningful yarn about sport and its athletes.
+Though Spottiswoode directed the piece, and was more than adequate, at that, in my mind it’s one more associated with the future director-writer-producer Ron Shelton.
+Distinctively, for his gift at creating a meaningful yarn about sport and its athletes.
 Even some of his throwaway lines could be considered classic dialogue for its snap among the characters.
 He knows of what he writes, too (being himself a former minor leaguer).

-Few writers these days are aware of the significance of white shoes on a quarterback during this period (the Namath reference, if there ever was one).
-Only someone like Shelton could use it so effectively during the fateful replay game.
+Few writers these days are aware of the significance of white shoes on a quarterback during this period — the Namath reference, if there ever was one.
+Only someone like Shelton could use it effectively during the fateful replay game.
 Though he’s listed as the screenwriter, it was this scribe, in fact, who directed most of the climactic football game in the movie.
-The Best of Times is now (as Amazon editors now refer to it) a “winning, offbeat classic“.
+The Best of Times is now, as Amazon editors now refer to it, a “winning, offbeat classic”.
 Certainly, the thoroughly 80s movie had its heart in the right place and its priorities straight.
-It rejoiced in its era of big hair, leg warmers, and shoulder pads (whether on the gridiron or in the stands).
+It rejoiced in its era of big hair, leg warmers, and shoulder pads, whether on the gridiron or in the stands.

-Perhaps, along with that lineage, it enjoyed a certain Capraesque quality that was the secret to its rise in popularity after all these years.
+Perhaps, along with that lineage, it enjoyed a Capraesque quality that was the secret to its rise in popularity after all these years.
 Who knows.
 The film’s yarn of reclamation certainly maintains the power to take me back to those same Friday nights of the Fall, and the football games of my youth.
-Still, redemption is a powerful thing, and I take solace within whatever absolution it brought movie viewers.
+Still, redemption remains a powerful thing.
+I take solace within whatever absolution it brought movie viewers.
 Robin Williams and Kurt Russell ultimately delivered both in this little and almost overlooked sports comedy.
-All I know is I care to screen it during this time every year, and enjoy the Hell out of it because of that.
+All I know is I care to screen it almost every time autumn approaches, and enjoy the Hell out of it because of that.

 Jack: “I was so lucky.”